Claw Clip Car Accident: Causes and Prevention Tips

 Consequences of Having an Accident While Wearing Accessories

-Preventive Measures on Being Safe While Driving
+Preventive Measures for Reducing Hair Accessory-Related Injuries While Driving

-Secure Loose Accessories
+Secure Accessories to Prevent Movement

-Remove Accessories Before Driving
+Remove Hard Accessories Before Driving

 Also Read: Luis Sanchez Boston Car Accident: A Tragic Loss and Community Resilience